 February 2017's Fort Lauderdale and Palm Beach Restaurant Openings and Closings

-In February, celebrity chefs Geoffrey Zakarian and Ralph Pagano unlocked the doors to their new restaurants.
+In February, celebrity chefs Geoffrey Zakarian and Ralph Pagano opened the doors to their new restaurants.
+There were even a few brewery openings .

 Comments